Frequently Asked Questions

 In addition, a BSAC Advisor can refer you to the right place if you have a question or problem and don't know where to turn.

 What if I already have a Bachelor's Degree?
-How do I obtain a second baccalaureate degree in business?
+How do I obtain a second baccalaureate

 As of fall 2008, San Jose State University no longer allows students who already earned a baccalaureate degree to apply for a second BS or BA degree.
 The only option at this point is to consider a graduate degree program (MA or MS) and prospective students should contact the department they are interested in directly for eligibilty criteria.